-Timothy Wollenzien has been Education Services Manager at Prairie Public since July 2015.
-He was previously director of Cultural Events, Music Organizations and Program Operations at Concordia College in Moorhead, Minnesota, and prior to that he served for seven seasons as the camp director of the International Music Camp Summer School of Fine Arts at the International Peace Garden.
-Wollenzien’s 22-year teaching career included classroom and instrumental music education at Lake of the Woods School in Baudette, and at Coon Rapids High School and Osseo Senior High, all in Minnesota.
-He also served on the music education faculty at St. Cloud (MN) State University.
+Timothy Wollenzien is the Education Services Manager at Prairie Public, a position he has held since July 2015.
+Previously, he was Director of Cultural Events & Music Organizations at Concordia College in Moorhead, Minnesota, and prior to that he served for seven seasons as the Camp Director of the International Music Camp Summer School of Fine Arts at the International Peace Garden.
+Wollenzien’s 22-year teaching career included classroom and instrumental music education at Minnesota schools in Baudette, Coon Rapids and Osseo, and he also served on the music education faculty at St. Cloud (MN) State University.
 Wollenzien holds a bachelor’s degree in music from Minnesota State University Moorhead, and master’s and doctoral degrees in music education from the University of Minnesota.
-A passionate advocate for arts education and community arts engagement, Wollenzien remains active as a euphoniumist with the Lake Agassiz Concert Band and the International Tuba Quartet.
-He has served for many years as a community band conductor and organizer of “Merry TubaChristmas” celebrations.
-He currently serves as a coordinator of “Oktubafest” held annually at the International Music Camp.
+A passionate advocate for arts education and community arts engagement, Wollenzien remains active as a euphoniumist and singer in the F-M community.
+He is enthusiastic about the value of public media in lifelong learning, as well as the authentic integration of technology in education.
+Dr. Wollenzien is a collaborative professional committed to building productive relationships and mutually beneficial partnerships.
 Tim and his wife, Laurie, live in Moorhead, and are the parents of two adult daughters.
 Contact Tim at email@example.com or 701-241-7575.